thetisproject/thetis/docs/source/download.rst

    **Installing Firedrake can take up to an hour depending on the system.**

-In order to use Firedrake and install Thetis you need to activate the Firedrake virtualenv::
+After installation, in order to use Firedrake and install Thetis you need to activate the Firedrake virtualenv::

    source <your-firedrake-venv-dir>/bin/activate